Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Results and Discussion

 Perhaps the most promising avenue for detecting the atmospheres of habitable-zone terrestrial exoplanets is to find more amenable targets.
-As \textit{TESS} continues to discover new worlds around our closest stellar neighbors, we are likely to find planets with more accessible atmospheres than that of LHS 1140b.
-If a star like LHS 1140 were discovered at 5 pc away (instead of 15) with a transiting habitable-zone terrestrial exoplanet, we would be able to detect or rule out a low mean molecular weight atmosphere around the planet from 10 transits with both Magellan telescopes (i.e., the observational set-up used in this work), or two transits with \textit{GMT}. \textit{TESS} has already grown the sample of nearby ($<15$ pc) terrestrial exoplanets, including prime targets such as LHS 3844b \citep{Vanderspek2018} and LTT 1445Ab \citep{Winters2019}, though neither planet resides in the habitable zone.
+As TESS continues to discover new worlds around our closest stellar neighbors, we are likely to find planets with more accessible atmospheres than that of LHS 1140b.
+TESS has already grown the sample of nearby ($<15$ pc) terrestrial exoplanets, including prime targets such as LHS 3844b \citep{Vanderspek2019} and LTT 1445Ab \citep{Winters2019}, though neither planet resides in the habitable zone.